Ser-GY/Doginals_pepe/README.md

 You can now use the dogecoin-cli tool to interact with Dogecoin Core’s JSON-RPC interface.
 Use the help command for a list of all available commands.
 ```
-shibetoshi:~$ dogecoin-cli help
+dogecoin-cli help
 ```

 To get help on a specific command:
 ```
-shibetoshi:~ dogecoin-cli help getblock
+dogecoin-cli help getblock
 ```

 You can follow the synching process by reading the contents of the debug.log file contained in the data directory.
-Go into the data directory, and type the following command:
+Go into the data directory of .dogecoin in root, and type the following command:
 ```
-shibetoshi:~$ tail -f debug.log
+tail -f debug.log
 ```

 In most setups, you can stop “listening” to the output of the debug.log file by pressing CTRL+C